Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 * Minimum Shader Model: Shader Model 4.5.

-* Deferred Rendering Path does not support the OpenGL and OpenGL ES API.
+* Deferred Rendering Path does not support the OpenGL and OpenGL ES API.<br/>If a project with the Deferred Rendering Path is built for platforms using those API, the application falls back to the Forward Rendering Path.

 ## Implementation details